bitlyvera/terraform-dcos-gce/README.md

 ### VPN configuration

-Ports 80, 443 and 22 are open on all the machines within the cluster.
-Accessing other ports, e.g. Mesos GUI (port 5050) or Marathon GUI (port 8080) is only possible with VPN connection set up.

 Use the following commands to download `client.ovpn` file.
 Then use it to establish VPN with the cluster.

 ```